COVID-19 Business Resources

 Resources for Pittsburgh's small business community

-The URA will continue to meet the needs of City of Pittsburgh businesses during the pandemic.
-We realize the impact of this pandemic will deeply challenge the lives of our small business loan borrowers, neighborhood business districts, and economy, and will do everything we can to help.
+The URA realizes the impact of this pandemic will deeply challenge the lives of our small business loan borrowers, neighborhood business districts, and economy, and will do everything we can to help.

 Tools for the Transition